GannettDigital/chef-slug-deployment/README.md

 generate a [supervisord](http://supervisord.org/) config for the processes defined in the Procfile.

-Your web service binds to `127.0.0.1:$PORT`.
+Your web service needs to binds to `127.0.0.1:$PORT`.
 Nginx forwards traffic from port 80 to your web service.

 We use Nginx because your application runs under its own user and in its own root to protect the system from application faults and